adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-forms-en_US.md

 Further below we modified our `input` tags to receive form fields in the format `@form[:name]`.
 Each of these represents a `Phoenix.HTML.FormField` and we use the field's `id` and `name` properties in the attributes with the same names.

-Now you must be thinking: "my code has become more verbose, what's the advantage?".
+Now you must be thinking: "My code has become more verbose, what's the advantage?".
 The motivation is simpler than it seems: we can componentize our `input` tags!

 ## The `<.my_input>` component

-Because you have structured your data in `Phoenix.HTML.FormField` we can now easily build a component that reads this data and automatically adds necessary properties like `name` and `id`.
+Because you have structured your data in `Phoenix.HTML.FormField`, we can now easily build a component that reads this data and automatically adds necessary properties like `name` and `id`.
 Start by adding a `my_input` component to `my_core_components.ex`:

 ```elixir
 defmodule MyappWeb.MyCoreComponents do